l7p3x/dotfiles/README.md

 # Hyprland Dotfiles

-A minimalist and reproducible Hyprland (Wayland) configuration focused on aesthetics, functionality, performance, simplicity, and a clean user experience (UX).
+A minimalist and reproducible Hyprland (Wayland) configuration focused on aesthetics, performance, simplicity, and a clean user experience.

-This repository provides:
-- A complete Wayland environment (Hyprland + Waybar + Foot + Mako)
-- A modular installer with bootstrap, install, update, rollback, and status flows
-- Optional symlink-based deployment for easy maintenance
-- A clean and lightweight workflow optimized for daily use
+This setup is designed to be lightweight, modular, and easy to maintain.

 ## Table of Contents
 - [Features](#features)